 Connecticut formerly defined infertility as “the condition of a presumably healthy individual, who is unable to conceive or produce conception or sustain a successful pregnancy during a one-year period.”
 The new law removes the words, “presumably healthy,” to extend treatment to individuals when “treatment is medically necessary.”

-This change in language is a huge step, opening up fertility treatments to people who will need to undergo life-saving medical treatments that could harm their future fertility.
+This change in language is a huge step.
+It opens up fertility treatments to people who will need to undergo life-saving medical treatments.
 According to Kaylen Silverberg, M.D., “The change in Connecticut law means that men and women who are facing cancer and other medical threats to their fertility can look toward the future and make plans to build a family.”

 Could Texas see a change in fertility preservation coverage?

-The physicians at Texas Fertility Center actively lobby and speak with lawmakers and insurance companies about expanding insurance coverage for men and women who are dealing with infertility.
+Our physicians actively lobby and speak with lawmakers and insurance companies.
+They talk about expanding insurance coverage for men and women who are dealing with infertility.
 “At Texas Fertility Center, we strongly believe that cost should not stand in the way of a family.
 Our physicians advocate for change, and we applaud Connecticut’s new legislation as a win for patients and future parents.”